HOW TO Create an Application Landscape Diagram

 1. Your application diagram should be in a version with and without issues and indicators.
 The one is used for strategic decision-making.
 The clean one is used for showing off.

 3. Choose an optical overall pattern layout for your application landscape and a pattern layout per domain or system.
-Example patterns are layers, bars, u-shapes, circles, random groups, or chaotic distribution.
+Examples of patterns are layers, bars, u-shapes, circles, random groups, and chaotic distribution.
 With a pattern, you immediately tell something.
 Just compare it with a landscape map of a city.
-That tells you if things are organized or not and what solutions are workable when solving certain problems.
+That tells you if things are organized and what solutions are workable when solving specific problems.
 This goes also for your application landscape.
 You can have a domain with applications point to point with one central core application.
 And in other domains, you may work with a service bus.

-4. Make sure that you have different symbol/color combinations for different types of technical and functional software applications.
-If you draw a garden you do not draw all plants and trees in the same shape!
+4. Make sure you have different symbol/color combinations for different technical and functional software applications.
+If you draw a garden, you do not draw all plants and trees in the same shape!

-5. Always use a color scheme and font scheme and be sure to check out the company policy on logos, presentations, fonts, and colors.
+5. Always use a color scheme and font scheme, and check out the company policy on logos, presentations, fonts, and colors.

-6. Know that objects that are placed close to each other will seem to belong to each other.
+6. Know that objects placed close to each other will seem to belong to each other.
 Work with repetition, rhythm, and proportionality to create the desired optical effects.

-7. In Dragon1 we use a solid line to indicate currently an entity is there, a dotted line to indicate an entity was there, and a dashed line to indicate an entity will be there in the future.
+7. In Dragon1, we use a solid line to indicate that an entity is there, a dotted line to indicate an entity was there, and a dashed line to indicate an entity will be there in the future.

 8. A successful application diagram contains a lot of information the owner/client knows and likes to see and does not know and does not like to see (because of the situation), making him take action immediately.